 Flags that slope upwards appear in a downward trending market, while downward-sloping flags will appear in an upward-trending market.

-The trend will tend to continue after the flags have materialized and price progresses out of the pattern.
+The trend will tend to continue after the flags have materialized and the price progresses out of the pattern.

-Wedges are similar to pennants except that both trendlines are moving in the same direction.
+In technical analysis patterns, wedges are similar to pennants except that both trendlines are moving in the same direction.

 Rising wedges tend to foreshadow upward breakouts while falling wedges give rise to both upward and downward breakouts.